RhetTbull/osxphotos/README.md

                                   command by repeating the '--post-command'
                                   option with different arguments.
 See Post
                                   Command below.
+  --post-function filename.py::function
+                                  Run function on exported files.
+Use this in
+                                  format: --post-function filename.py::function
+                                  where filename.py is a python file you've created and function is the name of the function in the python file you want to call.
+                                  The function will be passed information about the photo that's been exported and a list of all exported files associated with the photo.
+                                  You can run more than one function by repeating the '--post-function' option with
+                                  different arguments.
+See Post Function below.
   --exportdb EXPORTDB_FILE        Specify alternate name for database file which
                                   stores state information for export and
                                   --update.
 If --exportdb is not specified,